-This gluten-free eggnog snack cake is a delicious holiday treat thatโs easy to make and full of festive flavor.
+This fluffy gluten-free eggnog cake is a delicious holiday treat that’s easy to make and full of festive flavor.
 The cake has a soft, moist texture and is topped with creamy vanilla buttercream frosting.
 If you are an eggnog fanatic, this is an incredible dessert to bake.
-Even those who donโt love eggnog might find themselves reaching for a second slice!
+Even those who don’t love eggnog might find themselves reaching for a second slice!

 This post may contain affiliate links.
 Please read our Disclosure Policy.

 Fall and holiday seasons always leave me slightly baffled.
 Why do we only make pumpkin recipes in the fall?
-Eggnog and gingerbread have incredible flavor, but why are they banished to mostly using over the holidays?
+Eggnog and gingerbread have incredible flavor, but why are they banished to mostly being used over the holidays?
 It drives me nuts.

 This year, I am working on several new gluten free eggnog dessert recipes for you.
 I am really proud of how moist and fluffy this gluten free eggnog snack cake recipe turns out.
-If you want something more classic, these Gluten Free Eggnog Chocolate Chip Cookies have that perfect eggnog flavor.
-If you want even more yummy eggnog-flavored dessert recipes, check out these Gluten Free Eggnog Dessert Recipes.
+If you are looking for more recipes, these Gluten-Free Eggnog Chocolate Chip Cookies have that perfect eggnog flavor.
+If you want even more yummy eggnog-flavored dessert recipes, check out these Gluten-Free Eggnog Dessert Recipes.

 Drop me a comment below and tell me your favorite ways to enjoy eggnog!